NCCD- Frequently Asked Questions

 I’m not sure my student fits into one of the four disability categories provided.
 What should I do?

 If a student has multiple disabilities or does not fit solely within one category, the disability category selected will be the area of disability that is the main driver or focus of the adjustments being provided for the student to support their learning.
-Alternatively, please review the NCCD model for the national data collection on students with disability to ensure that this student should be included in the NCCD.
+Alternatively, please review the NCCD model to ensure that this student should be included in the NCCD.

 We are making adjustments for a student with disability but we do not have the evidence.
 Do I include the student in the data collection?